 - 3 Relevant Planning History - 3.1 11/00587/FUL Change of use from motor repair shop to offices (Class B1) and electrical/plumbing warehouse (Class B8).
-Granted conditional planning permission November 2011 - 3.2 18/00538/FUL Construct 15 apartments following demolition of warehouse.
-Granted conditional planning permission October 2019 (following resolution at planning committee November 2018, and prior signing of Section 106) - 4 Relevant Policies and Guidance - 4.1 Greater Nottingham Aligned Core Strategies Part 1 Local Plan 2014: - 4.1.1 The Council adopted the Core Strategy (CS) on 17 September 2014. - Policy A: Presumption in Favour of Sustainable Development - Policy 2: The Spatial Strategy - Policy 4: Employment Provision and Economic Development - Policy 8: Housing Size, Mix and Choice - Policy 10: Design and Enhancing Local Identity - · Policy 14: Managing Travel Demand
+Granted conditional planning permission November 2011. - 3.2 18/00538/FUL Construct 15 apartments following demolition of warehouse.
+Granted conditional planning permission October 2019 (following resolution at planning committee November 2018, and prior signing of Section 106). - 3.3 21/00349/FUL Construct 3 storey building comprising 9 student apartments (Use Class C4).
+Refused planning permission at Committee contrary to officer recommendation in September 2021, on the grounds that the proposal would represent an over-intensive form of development and due to the lack of on-site parking which would have a detrimental impact on neighbour amenity. - 4 Relevant Policies and Guidance - 4.1 Greater Nottingham Aligned Core Strategies Part 1 Local Plan 2014: - 4.1.1 The Council adopted the Core Strategy (CS) on 17 September 2014. - Policy A: Presumption in Favour of Sustainable Development - Policy 2: The Spatial Strategy - Policy 4: Employment Provision and Economic Development - Policy 8: Housing Size, Mix and Choice - Policy 10: Design and Enhancing Local Identity - Policy 14: Managing Travel Demand